Visual learning: Gender differences

-Studies have indicated that adolescents learn best through 10 various styles; reading, manipulative activity, teacher explanation, auditory stimulation, visual demonstration, visual stimulation (electronic), visual stimulation (just pictures), games, social interaction, and personal experience.
-According to the study, young adult males demonstrate a preference for learning through activities they are able to manipulate, and young adult females show a greater preference for learning through teacher notes visually or using graphs, and through reading.
-This suggests that Women are more visually stimulated, interested in information that they can have physical direct control over.
-Men, on the other hand, learn best through reading information and having it explained in an auditory fashion.
+Studies have indicated that adolescents learn best through 10 various styles: reading, manipulative activity, teacher explanation, auditory stimulation, visual demonstration, visual stimulation (electronic), visual stimulation (just pictures), games, social interaction, and personal experience.
+According to the study, young adult males demonstrate a preference for learning through activities they are able to manipulate while young adult females show a greater preference for learning through teacher notes visually or by using graphs, and through reading.
+This suggests that men are more visually stimulated, interested in information that they can have physical direct control over.
+Women, on the other hand, learn best through reading information and having it explained by spoken word.

 Lack of evidence

-Although learning styles have "enormous popularity", and both children and adults express personal preferences, there is no evidence that identifying a student's learning style produces better outcomes, and there is significant evidence that the widely touted "meshing hypothesis" (that a student will learn best if taught in a method deemed appropriate for that student's learning style) is invalid.
-Well-designed studies "flatly contradict the popular meshing hypothesis".
-Rather than targeting instruction to the "right" learning style, students appear to benefit most from mixed modality presentations, for instance using both auditory and visual techniques for all students.
+Although learning styles have "enormous popularity", educational psychologists regard them as urban legends.
+While both children and adults express personal preferences, there is no evidence that identifying a student's learning style produces better outcomes.
+There is significant evidence against the widely touted "meshing hypothesis" (that a student will learn best if taught in a method deemed appropriate for that student's learning style).
+Well-designed studies "flatly contradict the popular meshing hypothesis", and some suggest that students perform better when not taught with their preferred learning style.
+Rather than targeting instruction to the right learning style, students appear to benefit most from mixed modality presentations, for instance using both auditory and visual techniques for all students.